DevScope/Kubernetes101-Workshop/Hands-On-Lab/Kubernetes Intro/README.md

 mkdir manifest
 ```

-After that we want to create a namespace for our application, a namespace is a way to divide a Kubernetes cluster into a series of diferent enviorments they are great to help you divide applications in different ways such as:
+After that we want to create a namespace for our application, a namespace is a way to divide a Kubernetes cluster into a series of different environments they are great to help you divide applications in different ways such as:

 * Development/Quality/Production Environments
 * Tennant1/Tennant2/Tennant3 Environments